allanNAIT/allanNAIT.github.io/cpsc1012/04-looping/while.md

 while (teamSize< MinPlayers|| teamSize> MaxPlayers)
 {
     Console.WriteLine($"The number must be at least {MinPlayers} and no more than {MaxPlayers}.");
-    Console.WriteLine("Enter the number of players per team.");
+    Console.Write("Enter the number of players per team: ");
     userInput= Console.ReadLine();
     teamSize= int.Parse(userInput);
 }

-// Get the number of available players Console.WriteLine("Enter the number of available players:");
+// Get the number of available players Console.Write("Enter the number of available players: ");
 userInput= Console.ReadLine();
 players = int.Parse(userInput);